In 2009, the Herman Ostrow School of Dentistry of USC received full accreditation from the Commission on Dental Accreditation (CODA).

 For accreditation, schools are required by CODA to conduct a self-evaluation and submit a self-study report detailing how the school meets each standard.
 A team of qualified peer reviewers conducts an on-site visit to validate the findings of the self-study.
 During the site visit, the team interviews school administrators, faculty, students, staff, and university officials.
 The team also inspects the school’s facilities, examines documentation corroborating the self-study and prepares a report of its findings.
 The report is reviewed by the CODA board responsible for granting accreditation.

-In advance of the site visit of the Herman Ostrow School of Dentistry of USC by the Commission on Dental Accreditation, any enrolled student, faculty, program administrator, specialty and dental-related organization, patient, and consumer may contact the Commission on Dental Accreditation to file a complaint with the Commission.
-A complaint is defined by the Commission on Dental Accreditation as one alleging that a Commission-accredited educational program may not be in substantial compliance with Commission standards or require accreditation procedures.
+Any enrolled student may contact the Commission on Dental Accreditation to file a complaint.
+This commission is a specialized accrediting body recognized by the United States Department of Education.
+A complaint is defined by the Commission on Dental Accreditation as one alleging that a commission-accredited educational program may not be in substantial compliance with commission standards or required accreditation procedures.
 The Commission on Dental Accreditation will review complaints that relate to a program’s compliance with accreditation standards.
-The Commission is interested in the sustained quality and continued improvement of dental and dental-related educational programs but does not intervene on behalf of individual or act a court of appeal for individual matters of admission, appointment, promotion or dismissal of faculty, staff or students.
+The commission is interested in the sustained quality and continued improvement of dental and dental-related educational programs but does not intervene on behalf of individual or act a court of appeal for individual matters of admission, appointment, promotion or dismissal of faculty, staff or students.

-A copy of the appropriate accreditation standards and/or Commission’s policy and procedures for submission of complaints may be obtained by contacting the Commission at 211 East Chicago Avenue, Chicago, IL 60611 or by calling 1-800-621-8099, extension 4653.
+A copy of the appropriate accreditation standards and/or commission’s policy and procedures for submission of complaints may be obtained by contacting the commission at: 211 East Chicago Avenue, Chicago, IL 60611-2678 or by calling 312-440-4653.